jgayfer/blog/src/pages/blog/inside-mastodon.md

 - [**Following.**](https://www.w3.org/TR/activitypub/#following) Actors this Actor is following.
 - [**Followers.**](https://www.w3.org/TR/activitypub/#followers) Actors that follow this Actor.

 When a user follows another, the respective **following** and **followers** fields are updated.
 Users do not need to be on the same server to follow each other.
-The definition of a user account resides on a single server, but references can exist on many servers through the **following** and **followers** fields.
+The definition of a users account resides on a single server, but references can exist on many servers through the **following** and **followers** fields.
 This is why Mastodon’s search behaves differently across servers; the server only knows about users it has seen before.

 When a user creates a post, a message is added to their **outbox**.
 The message is then pushed to the **inbox** of all users in the author’s **followers** collection.
 These messages are often published cross-server, but can just as easily be published to an inbox on the same server.